Golden Berries: This Year’s Super Berries

 Eating golden berries

-With its bright yellow colour and antioxidant content, golden berries should definitely top your list of favorite super berries.
+With its bright yellow color and antioxidant content, golden berries should definitely top your list of favorite super berries.
 However, when enjoying this fruit be sure to avoid the leaves as well as unripe goldenberries.
 These two elements may be toxic, so it is best to only eat dried, processed berries.